puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 assignments made by the ENC are unchanged.

-By default the command outputs a summary report of the difference between the two catalogs on 'stdout' if the command operates on a single node, and outputs an summary per node when the command operates on multiple nodes.
+By default the command outputs a summary report of the difference between the two catalogs on 'stdout' if the command operates on a single node, and outputs a summary per node when the command operates on multiple nodes.
 The output for a single node can be changed with '--view' to instead view one of the catalogs, the diff, or one of the compilation logs.
 For multiple nodes --view overview produces and overview of aggregated and correlated